Face facts: it’s not very good.

 Nicol: You always say that.

-Sue: It’s got a mysterious wall, and monsters, and prophecies and bickering that goes on for ages.
-Oh, and the leader sits on a chair that he salvaged from a spaceship.
+Sue: It’s got a mysterious wall, and monsters, and prophecies, and bickering that goes on for ages.
+Oh, and the leader sits on a chair that he’s salvaged from a spaceship.

-The Doctor and Leela climb into the Doctor’s massive face.
+The Doctor and Leela infiltrate the face of evil.

-Sue: It’s very imaginative.
-I’ll give it that.
-There aren’t that many TV programmes where the hero can climb over his own teeth.
+Sue: It’s imaginative, I’ll give it that.
+There aren’t that many TV shows where the hero climbs over his own teeth.

 Sue: Lame cliffhanger.
-They should have finished on the shot with the Doctor’s face roaring at the tribe member.
-To be honest, I’m starting to lose interest in this story.
+I’m starting to lose interest in this story.
 It’s not really doing anything for me.

 Part Three